Write a comment

 Borscht with pickled beets and sauerkraut

 Borscht with pickled beets and sauerkraut is good for its diversity.
-We will prepare meat borscht with sauerkraut without beans, but using pickled beets.
-Unlike fresh beets, it does not have the beet taste that not everyone likes, and in addition, it gives the finished borscht a pleasant natural sourness.
+We will prepare meat borscht with sauerkraut, no beans, but using pickled beets.
+Unlike fresh beets, the pickled version does not have the strong beet taste that not everyone enjoys, and it gives the finished borscht a pleasant natural sourness.
+The fermented elements add complexity that fresh-vegetable borscht cannot match.
+The technique is no more difficult than classic borscht; it just requires planning ahead to ferment the beets a week before cooking.
+The result is a deeply flavored, brilliantly colored soup with the rich umami depth that comes only from properly fermented vegetables.

 Yield9 servings (3 liters).